gigi199596/game-of-life/README.md

 3. A window appear, click on a cell in the grid to get it alive.
 Click again to kill it, she will disappear
 4. press ENTER to run the game
 5. click on the cross in the upper right corner to close the window when you are done
+6. pressing SPACE while the game is running freeze cells

 # Le Jeu De La Vie
 ## Un étrange jeu de cellules